Guileas/forest_game/README.md

 - Assets : contains all sprite or spritesheet needed for the game
 - Config : contain all game configuration
 - Src : main folder of the game
+    - components : contain the definition of a game object (similar to model)
 - Systems : logic generic of the game (basic movement, animation, etc.)

 ## Config files